 - Experienced teaching faculty with impressive expertise and hands-on experience with infectious agents responsible for serious diseases in humans, including those transmitted from animals to humans (zoonotic) or those relevant to environmental health.

 - Innovative and collaborative infectious disease research highlighting extraordinary national and international efforts by faculty and scientists within the program to improve human and animal health around the globe.

-- A course of studies with strong emphasis on the development of leadership, analytical and presentation skills through critical analysis and presentation of the scientific literature, proposal writing, biosafety, research ethics, Good Laboratory Practice (GLP) and laboratory management.
+- A course of study with strong emphasis on the development of leadership, analytical, and presentation skills through critical analysis and presentation of the scientific literature, proposal writing, biosafety, research ethics, and laboratory management.

-- Substantial funding (> $150 million in last 20 years) to faculty from federal agencies and foundations (NIH, USAID, DOD, Gates Foundation) as well as corporate sources for research on pathogenesis, detection, diagnosis, treatment, prevention and control of infectious agents/diseases and biothreats.
+- Substantial funding (> $150 million in last 20 years) to faculty from federal agencies and foundations (including NIH, USAID, DOD, Gates Foundation) as well as corporate sources for research on pathogenesis, detection, diagnosis, treatment, prevention, and control of infectious agents/diseases and biothreats.